dsc-courses/practice.dsc10.com/problems/wi22-final/q9-sneak-peak-disc09.md

 # BEGIN SUBPROB

-Now assume that the true mean points per game in is 7, which is not in the interval you found above (if it is, check your work!).
+It turns out that the true mean number of points per game in that season was 7, which is not in the interval you found above (if it is, check your work!).
 Select the true statement below.

 ( ) The 95% confidence interval we created in the previous subpart did not contain the true mean points per game, which means that the distribution of the sample mean is not normal.